fischermario/priqueue/README.md

     Priqueue *priqueue_initialize(unsigned int initial_length, unsigned int blocking, unsigned int limit_length);

 Insert into Queue with specified priority.
-Returns 0 on success or -1 if queue is full (only possible if *limit_length* was set to a value greater than zero on *priqueue_initialize*).
+On success, *priqueue_insert* returns 0 or -1 if the queue is full (only possible if *limit_length* was set to a value greater than zero on *priqueue_initialize*).

     int priqueue_insert(Priqueue *, Data *, uintptr_t);